scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

     "id"     :5,
     "method" :"avm.send",
     "params" :{
-        "username"   :"YOUR USERNAME HERE",
-        "password"   :"YOUR PASSWORD HERE",
         "assetID"    :"AVAX",
         "amount"     :1000,
-        "to"         :"X-avax1w4nt49gyv4e99ldqevy50l2kz55y9efghep0cs"
+        "to"         :"X-avax1w4nt49gyv4e99ldqevy50l2kz55y9efghep0cs",
+        "changeAddr" :"X-avax1turszjwn05lflpewurw96rfrd3h6x8flgs5uf8",
+        "username"   :"YOUR USERNAME HERE",
+        "password"   :"YOUR PASSWORD HERE"
     }
 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/X
 ```

 `amount` specifies the number of nAVAX to send.
 A nAVAX (nanoAVAX) is the smallest increment of AVAX, and 1,000,000,000 nAVAX == 1 AVAX.

+If you want to specify a particular address where change should go, you can specify it in `changeAddr`.
+You can leave this field empty; if you do, any change will go to one of the addresses your user controls.

 When you send this request, the node will authenticate you using your username and password.
 Then, it will look through all the private keys controlled by your user until it finds
-enough nAVAX to satisfy the request.
+enough AVAX to satisfy the request.

 The response contains the ID of this transaction: